 Bangladesh famously is one of the poorest countries in the world and the 'test case for development'.
 Contrary to expectation the country can show some success, achieved during the last years.
-It has been so successful that the UN Secretary-General Ban Ki-moon has called Bangladesh a 'model for other countries'.
-15 Could this this continue on a smaller area after the expected rise of the sea level?
+It has been so successful that the UN Secretary-General Ban Ki-moon has called Bangladesh a 'model for other countries'.33 Could this success be continued on a smaller area after the expected rise of the sea level?

 The main problem of Bangladesh is, despite all progress, mass poverty.
 Gross national income per capita is still one of the lowest in the world.
-In 2009 it was US\$590 measured by the current exchange rate and US\$1,580 at purchasing power parity.
-There are differing estimates of the extent of poverty.
+In 2009 it was US\$590 measured by the current exchange rate and US\$1,580 at purchasing power parity.34 There are differing estimates of the extent of poverty.
 Based on the upper poverty line, in the Household Income and Expenditure Survey 2010, the incidence of poverty is estimated at 31.5 percent at the national level, 35.2 percent in rural areas and 21.3 percent in urban areas.
-In the survey 2005 all rates had been much higher.
-Contrary to this generous assessment, the Ministry of Finance quotes the Human Development Report 2010, where United Nations Development Programme (UNDP) gives a much higher value, i.e. 49.6 percent of the population is living below the international poverty line of US\$1.25 a day.
+In the survey 2005 all rates had been much higher.35 Contrary to this generous assessment, the Ministry of Finance quotes the Human Development Report 2010, where United Nations Development Programme (UNDP) gives a much higher value, i.e. that 49.6 per cent of the population is living below the international poverty line of US\$1.25 a day.36